 “The former sanctuary broke all the acoustical rules for a church—high drop ceiling panels, carpeted floor etc. When singing congregational songs, all you could hear was yourself.
-It was like singing in a muffler or worse yet, like singing outdoors,” recalls Pastor Joe.
+It was like singing in a muffler or worse yet, like singing outdoors,” recalls the Pastor.
 He also remembers the congregation’s first five years when they rented an old Episcopal church.
 “The wooden pews and cement floors made it sound like we were singing in a cave.
 It was heavenly… then when we moved into our new building it was a real let-down.”

 That has all changed, now that they have their new choir loft with dedicated performance areas, voiced by Art Noxon.
 “We did all the design work and they did all the physical work, including building the sound panels for the back wall of the hall,” says Noxon, who speaks of the project fondly.

 Music is a vital part of the thriving congregation’s worship.
 Every year they have a Community Christmas Concert, for which they will get over 150 visitors.
-Pastor Joe is pleased with the results this year, after construction was finished.
+The Pastor is pleased with the results this year, after construction was finished.
 “It was powerful this year,” he says.
 “Part of our training our youth up to serve the Lord, is training them in music.
 We have at least 4 different choirs, 10 different special music groups, and lots of individual and family special music.”

 “We are going into our sixth month and every time we sing, I just marvel.”